hwasly/plugins/net/sslh/DEVELOPMENT.md

 ## Configuration

 For configuration, this plugin utilizes the configuration file to set settings.
-It has more options, and parity for all settings at the command line that are needed to be used in OPNsense.
+It has more options, and parity for all settings at the command line that are needed to be used in HWasly.
 I didn't want to go as far as manipulating the startup script's command execution to inject command line options.

 Most settings are available through the configuration file.
 A sample is provided through the FreeBSD ports installation: